 - Real estate

-Specific professional liability insurance plans are available for individuals in particular professions, like lawyers and doctors.
-Professional malpractice, like legal malpractice and medical malpractice, are often much more serious cases and can end up costing you a lot more.
+Specific professional liability insurance plans are available for individuals in particular professions, like lawyers and doctors. medical malpractice, are often much more serious cases and can end up costing you a lot more.

 What Does Professional Liability Insurance Cover?